lightalloy/what-i-have-learned/ruby/module_function.md

 # module_function
 [Module#module_function in ruby-doc](http://ruby-doc.org/core-2.4.0/Module.html#method-i-module_function)

-TODO: example usage in ruby standart libraries and possible usage in real life
+TODO: example usage in ruby standart libraries

 module_function has 2 effects:
 - makes the methods available as singleton methods on the module by copying them